Return to Campus Guide

 Training and Communication

 Each employee returning to work on campus must complete the COVID-19 Prevention online training course and acknowledge they have reviewed the required protocols to work on campus.
 To access the training, visit R'Space and click on the UC Learning Center (LMS).
-Signs will be posted across campus as a reminder of best practices.
-COVID-19 related information, changes to the return plan, and changes to campus status will be communicated via the UCR Coronavirus website and through campus notices from leadership.

 All UCR employees, whether working on campus or remotely, will receive an email notification providing instructions on how to access the course through the UC Learning Center.
 The training assignment should not be considered direction to discontinue telecommuting.
 However, training completion is required prior to returning to work on campus, Employees who have returned to campus must complete the course as soon as reasonably possible.
 Supervisors will receive an email notification when employees complete the course.